bartvm/blocks/docs/batch_normalization.rst

-For every variable, we need to instantiate a :math:`\gamma` vector and a :math:`\beta` vector as shared variables and we need to tag them as parameters so their value is learned during training:
+For every variable, we need to instantiate a :math:`\gamma` vector and a :math:`\beta` vector as shared variables and we need to tag them as parameters so their values are learned during training:

 >>> import numpy
 >>> from blocks.filter import get_brick